 - Retiring allowances

-- Excess amounts from a RRIF transferred to an RRSP, another RRIF or annuity
+- Excess amounts from an RRIF transferred to an RRSP, another RRIF, or annuity

 - amounts distributed from a retirement compensation arrangement shown on your T4A-RCA slip

 To calculate how much of the pension income amount you can claim, you will fill out Line 31400, Pension income amount using a worksheet.
 Then you will enter the amount on line A or $2,000, whichever is less, on line 31400 of your T1 return.

 A common rule: if you are eligible to split the pension, you will be able to claim the pension amount.
 Usually, if you are receiving your pension in annuity payments (periodic payments), you will be able to split the income with your spouse/common-law partner when filing your tax return except for the Retirement Compensation Arrangement (RCA) received in a T4A-RCA slip.
 If you are 65 of age or older and have received a lump-sum payment from the RCA, you will be able to split the pension but you will not be eligible for the pension amount.
 However, if you are under 65 years old, you will not be able to either split this income or be eligible to apply for the pension amount for it.